Living

 Jardineiro

 Elegant and centrally located, Jardineiro serves plant-based versions of popular Western dishes.
-Set inside a hotel with a beautiful terrace and garden, the restaurant’s cosy atmosphere offers a quiet respite from the throngs.
+Set inside a hotel with a beautiful terrace and garden, the restaurant’s cozy atmosphere offers a quiet respite from the throngs.
 Among the most popular dishes are the Tagliatelle alla puttanesca, and the Tofu Wellington with mushrooms, roasted cauliflower purée, and mixed greens.
 A definite highlight is their delicious Pistachio Tiramisu, the perfect dessert to round off a wonderful meal.

 A Padoca do Rosário

 After a long day of sightseeing, what’s better than sitting in a cafe with a warm drink and a plate of pastries?
-Entering A Padoca do Rosário is a sensory experience: baked goods piled high, and the smell of savoury, vegan goodness.
+Entering A Padoca do Rosário is a sensory experience: baked goods piled high, and the smell of savory, vegan goodness.
 This bakery, cafe, grocery shop, and restaurant serves a delicious plant-based version of the famed Portuguese custard tart, Pastel de Nata, and yummy German-style jam doughnuts, called Bola de Berlim.
-A Padoca do Rosário also offers meals such as shakshuka and omelettes, as well as homemade pantry staples such as jams and nut butters.
+A Padoca do Rosário also offers meals such as shakshuka and omelets, as well as homemade pantry staples such as jams and nut butters.
 It’s definitely a must-visit for breakfast lovers!

 Porto: where traditional cuisine meets vegan innovation